ACCESS-NRI/ESMValTool-workflow/live_cmoriser_doc/tutorial_cmoriser.md

     cmor_default_table_prefix: 'CMIP6_'
 ```

-This part is telling ESMValTool where to find the raw data and how to name the cmorised dataset file. we will explain those variables in detail in following part.
+This part is telling ESMValTool where to find the raw data and how to name the cmorised dataset file. we will explain those parameters in detail in following part.

 #### How to invoke in recipe